vkhazin/couchbase-courseware/content/chapter-03/Intro.md

 * Upside down approach - model the data usage not the data storage
 * De-normalization and Aggregation - duplicates and pre-processed data is Okay if not Great
 * Application side joins - when reads and writes are fast, data access patterns change
-* Search engines do searches better, keyword searches is likely a requirement
+* Search engines do searches better and keyword searches is likely a requirement
+* Map/Reduce and Data Streaming do data analysis better and Big Data is a likely target
 * Group exercise: key strategy for key/value and document NoSql